 Granted: when you’re five plates (and seven beers) deep into a San Sebastian tapas mission and they whip out a cheeky Japanese “edamame” fusion sauce with your Galician Octopus, you’re probably not going to be too upset.

-But when your favourite café switches your fries for sweet potato ships (the audacity) you might be tempted to join those pushing back of the bastardization of their favourite meals.
+But when your favourite café switches your fries for sweet potato chips (the audacity) you might be tempted to join those pushing back of the bastardization of their favourite meals.

 View this post on Instagram